Before you begin taking semaglutide for weight loss, it is important to understand how the doses change throughout treatment.

 Your weekly Ozempic dose will only be increased to 1 mg after 8 weeks of treatment.
 You will remain at this maintenance dose unless you experience any adverse side effects, in which case you may drop back down to 0.5 mg.

-Wegovy doses reach up to 2.4 mg, and unlike Ozempic it is licensed for weight loss in the UK.
-If you are currently taking Ozempic to lose weight, you may benefit from switching to Wegovy as it is available in higher doses.
+Wegovy doses reach up to 7.2 mg, although 2.4 mg is the usual maintenance dose, and unlike Ozempic, it is licensed for weight loss in the UK.
+If you are currently taking Ozempic to lose weight, you may benefit from switching to Wegovy, as it is available in higher doses.

 Rybelsus is a tablet form of semaglutide.
-This may be preferable for people who don’t want to inject themselves.
+There are Wegovy tablets, but these have not yet been approved for use in the UK, and it may be the end of 2026 until they are.
+Until then, Rybelsus may be preferable for people who don’t want to inject themselves.

 However, rather than being taken weekly like semaglutide injectables, Rybelsus tablets must be taken daily.

 The starting dose is 3 mg.
 You stay on this dose for 4 weeks before increasing it to a 7 mg dose.
+After another 4 weeks, you may increase the dose again to 14 mg.
 This is the maximum maintenance dose.

 Everyone taking semaglutide for the first time will begin on the starting dose.
 The semaglutide starting dose for weight loss will depend on the treatment you're using.